Sponsored link

 Cruising for Christmas: A horny gay guide to the holidays

-'Analog Cruising' author and back-alley aficionado Leo Herrera spills seasonal tricks for sliding down those chimneys.
+'(Analog) Cruising' author and back-alley aficionado Leo Herrera spills seasonal tricks for sliding down those chimneys.

-Author and back-alley connoisseur Leo Herrera’s saucy hit handbook Analog Cruising aims to get randy reindeers “off the apps and into the streets” by introducing classic sex cruising etiquette to a new generation of queer adventurers.
+Author and back-alley connoisseur Leo Herrera’s saucy hit handbook (Analog) Cruising aims to get randy reindeers “off the apps and into the streets” by introducing classic sex cruising etiquette to a new generation of queer adventurers.
+Filled with practical knowledge, witty insights, and personal stories, the handy tome “builds its own language, defining implied consent, caressing cues, and ‘the museum technique.'”
 So who better to give us the ins and outs of stocking-stuffing season?
-We caught up with Herrera for a few quick seasonal cruising Q&As to help you get laid out like a plate of cookies and a glass of milk.

 Queens get into it at the Cock, NYC.

 48 HILLS Safety and mutual pleasure first.
-What should the best ho’s always pack in their gift sack while sliding down a stranger’s chimney?
+What should the best hos always pack in their gift sack while sliding down a stranger’s chimney?

 LEO HERRERA I never slide down anyone’s chimney without my cruising kit!
-It’s packed with lube, a lighter, mints, my PrEP and, of course, a brown bottle, usually from a local shop like Folsom Gulch.
-You can check out my specially curated crusing kit here, which even comes with a hand strap-on bag for your wrist or ankle, when those clothing optional moments strike.
+It’s packed with lube, a lighter, mints, my PrEP and, of course, a little brown bottle, usually from a local shop like Folsom Gulch.
+You can check out my specially curated crusing kit here, which even comes with a hand strap-on bag for your wrist or ankle, for when those clothing optional moments strike.

 48 HILLS Let’s dispense with the reindeer games—how can you bypass all the boring clauses of endless conversation and get directly to locking antlers at the holiday gaythering?